 Step 3.
 If the average of your first two short-term tests is 4 pCi/L or above, or the result of your long-term test was 4 pCi/L or above, fix your home.

-If your test results are below the action level of 4 pCi/L, you may want to retest in the future, especially if you start occupying a lower level of the home.
+If your test results are below the action level of 4 pCi/L, you may want to retest in two to five years.
+You

 What Your Test Results Mean